 Current Projects

 • Studies of the ISM in the Large Magellanic Cloud.
-Making use of data from Australian radio facilities (ATCA and Mopra), and more recently the ALMA Telescope, as well as space-based UV, optical, and IR telescopes, we have been investigating several overlapping issues, including the relationship between atomic and molecular gas, the internal structure of star-forming molecular clouds, and the origin of the radio/far-infrared correlation.
-Collaborators include Rui Xue (NRAO), Dan Welty (STScI), Annie Hughes (IRAP Toulouse), Toshikazu Onishi (Osaka Prefecture U.), Snezana Stanimirovic (U. Wisconsin), Yasuo Fukui (Nagoya University), and Juergen Ott (NRAO).
+Making use of data from the ALMA observatory, the SDSS-V Local Volume Mapper, the MAGMA survey (see below), as well as space-based UV, optical, and IR telescopes, we have been investigating several overlapping issues, including the relationship between atomic and molecular gas, the dynamical state and effects of feedback on star-forming molecular clouds, and the origin of the radio/far-infrared correlation.
+Collaborators include Remy Indebetouw (NRAO/Virginia), Alberto Bolatto (U. Maryland), Annie Hughes (IRAP Toulouse), Toshikazu Onishi (Osaka Prefecture U.), Snezana Stanimirovic (U. Wisconsin), and members of the LVM Science Team.

 • Molecular line mapping of GMCs in the Galaxy.
-Using the Mopra telescope, we have been obtaining fully sampled maps of southern giant molecular clouds (GMCs) in CO, 13CO, and C18O.
+Using the Mopra telescope, we have obtained fully sampled maps of southern giant molecular clouds (GMCs) in CO, 13CO, and C18O.
 These maps provide a “deeper” view of cloud structure than CO maps alone, and can be used to investigate current issues in molecular cloud evolution, including the role of turbulence.

 Data Access